 \section{Related Works}

-\textbf{3D Object Detection. }Figure \ref{figure: summary of current 3D object detectors} summarizes current 3D object detection methods in autonomous driving scenes.
-The raw LiDAR point clouds is first passed through a 3D encoder and transferred into per-point or per-voxel representation.
-Then these dense representation is projected onto the ground plane and we get Bird-Eye-View (BEV) map.
-After that, the BEV map is encoded by a 2D backbone followed with a detection head and the final detection results are generated.
-Up to now, 3D object detectors can be divided into three main streams due to different 3D encoders they use: (1) point-based methods~\citep{Shi_2019_CVPR, chen2017multi, yang2018pixor} use point-based 3D backbone.
+\textbf{3D Perception Tasks. }\textit{3D object detection} aims to predict 3D boundary boxes for different objects in the LiDAR point clouds.
+Current 3D detectors can be divided into three main streams due to the 3D backbones they use: (1) point-based methods~\citep{Shi_2019_CVPR, chen2017multi, yang2018pixor} use point-based 3D backbone.
 (2) voxel-based methods~\citep{zhou2018voxelnet, lang2019pointpillars, su2015multi, shi2020points, yin2021center, fan2021embracing} generally transform point cloud into voxel grids and process them using 3D volumetric convolutions.
-(3) point-voxel-combined methods~\citep{shi2020pv, shi2021pv, deng2021voxel} utilize features from both (1) and (2).
-Among all these methods,~\citep{zhou2018voxelnet, yin2021center, shi2021pv} are the most widely used detectors and achieve state-of-the-art performance.
-However, all these methods rely on precise 3D annotations and we propose \methodshorthand \ to pre-train 3D backbones without labels for outdoor-scene LiDAR point clouds.
+(3) point-voxel-combined methods~\citep{shi2020pv, shi2021pv, deng2021voxel} utilize features from both (1) and (2). \textit{LiDAR Semantic Segmentation} aims to predict per-point label for LiDAR point clouds.
+Cylinder3D~\citep{zhu2021cylindrical} and PVKD~\citep{Hou_2022_CVPR} are current SOTA methods for LiDAR Semantic Segmentation.